MainulDip/KotlinEveryday/oop-tour-kotlin.md

 ### Module, Package and Visibility Modifires:
 Module: It's the top-most level like App.
 More specifically a module is a set of Kotlin files compiled together, like an IntelliJ IDEA module or a maven project or a gradle source set.
 See (Docs)[https://kotlinlang.org/docs/visibility-modifiers.html#modules]

-Packages : These are collection of related classes, functions, and correspond roughly to directories.
+Packages: These are collection of related classes, functions, and correspond roughly to directories.
 They allow to refer to classes (and top-level functions and fields) in the same package directly, while all other classes need to be imported or their fully-qualified names (package.package…class) used.
 They're set using the package        directive at the top of each file.

 Visibility Modifires:
 ```kt